-Risk analysis
+1. Risk analysis

-Risk analysis, including import risk analysis, in accordance with Chapter 2.1., should be used to determine which a list of notifiable diseases that require emergency preparedness planning, and to what extent.
+Risk analysis, including import risk analysis, in accordance with Chapter 2.1., should be used to determine which a list of notifiable diseases that require emergency preparedness planning, and the level of preparedness needed to what extent.